Staff and Guides at Three Rivers Lodge

 Alex Cauchy Richer, guide

-Alex will be joining us for the 2017 season.
+Alex will be back in camp again for the 2018 season.
 He lives the outdoor life and has been around fly fishing for the majority of his short life.
 He comes to us with young legs plus a lot of experience.
 A licensed NL guide, Alex comes calls Quebec his home and dreams of adventures in the Labrador wilderness.

-Sam's fourth summer in camp finds him fully grown, highly energized, and running the woodlands at full tilt.
+2018 will bring Sam's fifth summer in camp.
+He is an extremely athletic Golden, highly energized, and runs the woodlands and creeks edges at full tilt.